10 Ways God Provides Protection in Ways We May Not Recognise

 You deserve more than to be someone’s “good enough for now.”
 You deserve intentional love.
 If a man truly sees you as his future, he won’t string you along.
 He won’t leave you guessing.
 His actions will speak.
 He will introduce you to the people who matter.
 He’ll talk about the future with you in it.
 He will lead with clarity, not confusion.

-This isn’t just about emotional health—it’s also about spiritual alignment.
-If you believe in God’s design for love and marriage, then you know deep emotional and physical intimacy was meant to exist under the covering of commitment.
-That boundary isn’t about shame—it’s about protection.
-When we step outside of that design, we often find heartbreak, not fulfillment.
+This is not only an emotional issue; it is a spiritual one.
+God’s design for love and marriage has never changed.
+Deep emotional and physical intimacy was meant to exist within the covering of commitment.
+These boundaries are not about shame or restriction—they are about protection.
+When women step outside of God’s design, they often experience heartbreak instead of fulfillment.

 You are not a placeholder.
 You are not a convenience.
-You are not a modern-day concubine waiting to be chosen.
-You are a woman of value—meant to be pursued with intention, loved with integrity, and honored with commitment.
+You are not meant to audition for marriage through sacrifice and compromise.
+You are a woman of value—meant to be pursued with intention, loved with integrity, and honored through commitment.
+Trust God’s timing.
+Honor His boundaries.
+The right man will not require disobedience to keep him—he will recognize the blessing you are and treat you accordingly from the very beginning.

 ————-